 I make my own oat flour.
 It’s very easy to make.
 All you need is oatmeal (like rolled oats, quick oats, or 1-minute oatmeal).
 Put the oatmeal into a blender or food processor and process until the oats turn into a fine powder.
 I use my Blendtec blender with the twister jar for this.
 It works amazingly!

 Once I have my oat flour ready, I add all the dry ingredients in.
 I only mix it until the dry ingredients are just incorporated.
 You don’t want to over mix these cookies.
 At this point, I fold in the chocolate chunks.

 That’s it!
 Super easy and soooo delicious.
 Of course, I have to try a bit of the dough before baking to make sure it’s okay. 😉 I know it has raw eggs in it but is the best.

-These cookies bake at 350 degrees F. for about 8-10 minutes (depending on the size of your cookies).
-If you’re looking for an easy, efficient way to get perfectly sized and shaped cookies, invest in a couple cookie scoops.
+These cookies bake at 375°F. for about 8-10 minutes (depending on the size of your cookies).
+If you’re looking for an easy, efficient way to get perfectly sized and shaped cookies, invest in a couple of cookie scoops.
 They are so worth it if you are a cookie lover like me.
 I like a cookie that’s a 4 or 5 biter.
 Ya know?
 The bigger the better. 😉 My go-to cookie scoop is a size D40 or 50 mm scoop.
 I’ve also used a 39mm size scoop for a smaller cookie.
-It’s about half the size as the D40.
+It’s about half the size of the D40.